Healthcare workers are rallying to defend public hospitals

 Alongside these depictions of death, another symbol runs through the protests: love.
 Banners proclaiming “I love my hospital,” heart-shaped Post-it notes stuck to the walls, letters addressed to the public hospital in the style of love letters… Healthcare workers have invited citizens to express their attachment to this institution.
 This love is anything but naive.
 It is deeply political.
 By declaring their love for the public hospital, citizens are asserting that healthcare is not merely a commercial service.
 They are reminding us that the hospital embodies the values of solidarity, equality, and care for the most vulnerable.

-Love then becomes an act of resistance: loving the public hospital means refusing to let it be run solely on the basis of profitability.
+Love then becomes an act of resistance: to love the public hospital is to refuse to let it be managed solely on the basis of profitability.

 The ethics of life and death as conceived in these movements also involves making care a public concern.
-That is to say, it involves a collective commitment to bringing to light what is usually kept hidden: vulnerable bodies, undignified situations, and the gradual decline of the public hospital system.
+In other words, it means collectively committing to bringing to light what is usually kept hidden: vulnerable bodies, undignified situations, and the gradual decline of the public hospital system.

-The crisis in public hospitals is not merely a management issue.
-It raises a fundamental question: what role do we want healthcare to play in our society?
+The crisis in public hospitals is not just a management issue.
+It raises a fundamental question: What role do we want healthcare to play in our society?
 Do we accept that some lives are worth less than others simply because of a lack of resources?
 Or do we view healthcare as a common good that we must collectively preserve?

-By drawing on the themes of death and love, caregivers invite society to reflect on what makes life worth living and what we are willing to do to preserve those conditions.
+By drawing on the themes of death and love, healthcare providers invite society to reflect on the conditions necessary for a life worth living and on what we are willing to do to preserve those living conditions.

 This article is republished from The Conversation under a Creative Commons license.
 Readthe original article.